bogliosimone/similaripy/docs/guide.md

 ### Advanced

-- **S-Plus** – A hybrid model combining Tversky and Cosine components, with full control over weights and smoothing.
+- **S-Plus** – A hybrid model combining Tversky and Cosine components, with RP3Beta-style depopularization and full control over weights and smoothing.

 ## Normalization Functions